klahrich/chiefhustler/content/posts/dcm.md

 ---
-title: "Data Communications Management"
+title: "$DCM - buying opportunity?"
 date: 2021-05-18T10:54:30-04:00
 draft: false
 categories: ["stocks"]
 ---

-# BLUF
+# Bottom line up front

 I am not taking a position in DCM as of today.
 While the stock is cheap in terms of multiples, the company is in the declining printing business and they need a mini-miracle to expand out of it into digital.
 I do not see a clear path towards a 10 bagger in 5 years.